e-delaney/e-delaney.github.io/_pages/research.md

 ### Activities

-* I have been invited to be a programme comittee member for the [xplainable Agency in Artificial Intelligence Workshop](https://sites.google.com/view/eaai2022/topic?authuser=0)  at AAAI-22.
+* I have been invited to be a programme comittee member for the [Explainable Agency in Artificial Intelligence Workshop](https://sites.google.com/view/eaai2022/topic?authuser=0)  at AAAI-22.

 * I am a reviewer for [Data Mining and Knowledge Discovery](https://www.springer.com/journal/10618).